kozmahubor/TrainingManagementWebpage/README.md

 # TrainingManagementWebpage
-A helpful  page for trainers, to manage their clients workout developments.
+## A helpful  page for trainers, to manage their clients workout developments.

+### Frontend is under construction !4!